Designing Visual Information

 Understanding contrast ratio

 Section titled “Understanding contrast ratio”Contrast ratio measures the difference in brightness between text (or icons) and its background.
-It’s expressed as a ratio, like 4.5:1 or 7:1.
+A higher ratio means text is easier to read at a glance.

 - Minimum contrast ratio: 4.5:1 for all text and icons